MartinSGill/SubnauticaWatcher/readme.md

 ## Purpose

-This mod adds a "live" map to the Subnautica game.
+This mod adds a "live" map to the [Subnautica][2] game.
 This can be considered a spoiler for the game.

 Should the Subnautica development team ever add an auto-map or ingame map feature, this mod will be obsoleted.

+## Motivation

+I tend to get lost a lot in Subnautica.
+Exploring is great fun, but once I've found something, once I know where something is, I really want to be able to find it again.
+Beacons help a great deal, but for some things, like resources, when I don't have a beacon available or when I simply want to know which way to turn to get to a biome a map is invaluable.

+If I were really trapped on 4546B I'd definitely be drawing a map, pinning it to wall in my cyclops, or drawing it in AlterraPaint on my PDA.

+This mod is my personal answer to not having an in-game map.
+I'm making it available as I'm sure there must be at least one other person that would like an in-game (ish) map.

 ## Capabilities